Expanding Scene Graph Boundaries: Fully Open-vocabulary Scene Graph Generation via Visual-Concept Alignment and Retention: Introduction

 Upon evaluating the settings for relation-involved open vocabulary SGG (\ie, \textit{OvR-SGG} and \textit{OvD+R-SGG}), we empirically identified a significant issue of catastrophic forgetting pertaining to relation categories.
 Catastrophic forgetting leads to a degradation in the model's ability to recall previously learned information from image-caption data when exposed to new SGG data with fine-grained annotations.
 To preserve the semantic space while minimizing compromises on the new dataset, we propose visual-concept retention with a knowledge distillation strategy to mitigate this concern.
 The knowledge distillation component utilizes a pre-trained model on image-caption data as a teacher to guide the learning of our student model, ensuring the retention of a rich semantic space of relations.
 Simultaneously, the visual-concept retention ensures that the model maintains its proficiency in recognizing new relations.

 In short, the contributions of this work can be summarized as follows, \begin{itemize} \item We give a comprehensive and in-depth study on open vocabulary SGG from the perspective of nodes and edges, discerning four distinct settings including \textit{Closed-set SGG}, \textit{OvD-SGG}, \textit{OvR-SGG}, and \textit{OvD+R-SGG}.
-Our analysis delves into both quantitative and qualitative aspects, providing a holistic understanding of the challenges associated with each setting; \item The proposed framework is fully open vocabulary as both nodes and edges are extendable and flexible to unseen categories, which largely expand the application of SGG models in the real world; \item The integration of a visual-concept alignment with image-caption data significantly enriches relation-involved open vocabulary SGG, while our visual-concept retention strategy effectively counters catastrophic forgetting; \item Extensive experimental results on the VG150 benchmark demonstrate the effectiveness of the proposed framework, showcasing state-of-the-art performances across all settings. \end{itemize} \definecolor{orange4}{RGB}{255,165,100} \definecolor{blue4}{RGB}{153, 153, 204} \definecolor{color_d1}{RGB}{173, 216, 230} \definecolor{color_d2}{RGB}{0, 0, 139} \definecolor{color_d3}{RGB}{147, 112, 219} \definecolor{color_d4}{RGB}{85, 26, 139}
+Our analysis delves into both quantitative and qualitative aspects, providing a holistic understanding of the challenges associated with each setting; \item The proposed framework is fully open vocabulary as both nodes and edges are extendable and flexible to unseen categories, which largely expand the application of SGG models in the real world; \item The integration of a visual-concept alignment with image-caption data significantly enriches relation-involved open vocabulary SGG, while our visual-concept retention strategy effectively counters catastrophic forgetting; \item Extensive experimental results on the VG150 benchmark demonstrate the effectiveness of the proposed framework, showcasing state-of-the-art performances across all settings. \end{itemize}